A Survey on Video Diffusion Models: Video Generation

 To handle intricate spatial-temporal prompts, LVD~\cite{LVD} first utilizes LLM~\cite{GPT4} to generate dynamic scene layouts and then employs these layouts to guide video generation.
 Its approach requires no training and guides video diffusion models by adjusting attention maps based on the layouts, enabling the generation of complex dynamic videos.

-DiffSynth~\cite{diffsynth} proposes a latent in-iteration deflickering framework and a video deflickering algorithm to mitigate flickering and generate coherent videos.
-Moreover, it can be applied to various domains, including video stylization and 3D rendering.
+DiffSynth~\cite{diffsynth} introduces a latent in-iteration deflickering framework and a video deflickering algorithm to reduce flickering and produce coherent videos.
+It is applicable to various domains, including video stylization and 3D rendering.

+{ TI2V-Zero~\cite{ti2v-zero} proposes a tuning-free method that incorporates image-conditioned control constraints to the T2V method, enabling more controllable video generation.
+It employs a "repeat-and-slide" strategy along with DDPM~\cite{ddpm} inversion to inject the initial frame as a control condition into the video generation process, which is an effective approach for long video generation.}